TheGlobalMail/politalk-api/README.md

 * make sure common words don't return ridiculous results
 * look at other stemmers that are less agressive
 * add cache layer or use fastly?
-* add app cache
   * that can be rebuilt offline
+* load test
+* rebuild cache
 * log all requests and time
-* load test

 ## Done

 * Release:
   * test on IE before releasing
 * add loading of snippets to mockup

-## Cache

-* upsert term request with counter
-  * can be used as stats
-* recalculation
-  * stream
+* add app cache
-    * look at only the top 400 ordered by requests?
-    * loop over each and call for term and store results